B-UMMI/chewBBACA/README.md

 	advise users to provide a Prodigal training file and to keep using the same training file to ensure consistent results.

 **Outputs:**

 One fasta file per distinct gene identified in the schema creation process in the `-o` directory that is created.
 The name attributed to each fasta file in the schema is based on the genome of origin of the first allele of that gene and on the order of gene prediction (e.g.: `GCA-000167715-protein12.fasta`, first allele for the gene was identified in an assembly with the prefix `GCA-000167715` and the gene was the 12th gene predicted by Prodigal in that assembly).

 **Optional: determine annotations for loci in the schema**

-The CreateSchema process creates a file, "proteinID_Genome.tsv", with the locations of the identified genes in each genome passed to create the schema.
+The CreateSchema process creates a file, "cds_info.tsv", with the locations of the identified genes in each genome passed to create the schema.
 The UniprotFinder process can be used to retrieve annotations for the loci in the schema through requests to the [uniprot SPARQL endpoint](http://sparql.uniprot.org/sparql).